marcopennekamp/lore/specification/types.md

 Consider an intersection type `T = T_1 & T_2 & T_3 & ... & T_n`.
 The following **algorithm** is used to determine abstractness:

-1. If `T` contains **shape types:** Remove all parts from `T` that aren't shape types and call the resulting intersection type `U`.
-If `U` has at least one part, the abstractness of `T` reduces to the abstractness of `U` via step (2).
+1. If `T` contains **shape types:** Remove all shape types from `T` and call the resulting intersection type `U`.
+If `U` has at least one part, the abstractness of `T` reduces to the abstractness of `U` via case (2).
 Otherwise, `T` is concrete, as it only consists of shape types and thus describes shape values.
-2. If `T` contains **trait types:** Remove all parts from `T` that aren't trait types and call the resulting intersection type `U`.
-If `U` has at least one part, the abstractness of `T` reduces to the abstractness of `U` via step (3).
+2. If `T` contains **trait types:** Remove all trait types from `T` and call the resulting intersection type `U`.
+If `U` has at least one part, the abstractness of `T` reduces to the abstractness of `U` via case (3).
 Otherwise, `T` is abstract.
 3. If `T` contains **neither shape types nor trait types:** The abstractness of `T`, which contains no augments, can be determined with the general definitions of abstractness.

-The **purpose** of augmentations is to avoid the following scenario: Assume that augmentations *could* be abstract.
+The purpose of augmentations is to avoid the following scenario: Assume that augmentations *could* be abstract.
 Define an abstract function `f(v: Struct & Trait)` over a struct `Struct` that gets called with a dynamically specialized type.
 That is, we create an object of type `Struct`, attach the label `Trait`, and call the abstract function.
 It won't be able to dispatch to specializing functions, as the struct is quite literally the end of the line (assuming no other specializing functions), and there is no implementation to be found.
 So `Struct & Trait` obviously shouldn't be an abstract type.

-### TODOs

-- **Naming of declared types:** The name "Declared Types" clashes with the fact that type aliases can also be "declared", globally, in a module, and so on.
-Maybe we should call these types "Data Types" or something else.